Location: University of Maryland School of Pharmacy, Baltimore,

 Recruitment System and submit an initial application that includes

-curriculum vitae (signed and dated), and a one-page statement of
+curriculum vitae (signed and dated), and the name and contact

-the University of Maryland, School of Pharmacy.
-Review of
+to the University of Maryland School of Pharmacy.
+In addition to

 University of Maryland School of Pharmacy